Common Questions about BYU CAPS Internship

 Is the Honor Code enforced, or is it just something that you have to sign but no one really follows?

 The honor code is derived from former BYU students pledging to align themselves with the values of the sponsoring institution.
 The honor code has evolved into a commitment expected of all students and employees.
-During the time that you are an intern you are expected to live according to the honor code.
+During the time that you are an intern at BYU CAPS, you are expected to live according to the honor code.

 Since BYU is sponsored by the LDS church, what kind of religious activities does the CAPS engage in and will I be expected to participate?